 You can upgrade directly from V7.1 to V8.1.
-See the upgrade section (Chapter 5, "Upgrading to V8.1," on page 79) for more details.
+See the upgrade section for more details.
 When you upgrade and have multiple servers on your system, you must run the installation wizard only once.
 The installation wizard collects the database and variables information for all of your original server instances.